gesture13/gesture13/README.md

-- 👋 Hi, I’m @gesture13
+- 👋 Hi, I’m Alamsyah Putra
-- 👀 I’m interested in Tech
+- 👀 I’m interested in Techonology
-- 🌱 I’m currently learning C#, Python
+- 🌱 I’m currently learning C#, Python, C++, C, JS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...